calliope-project/calliope/docs/creating/scenarios.md

 # Scenarios and overrides

 You may want to define slightly different data for sensitivity analyses, or to compare the effect of resampling your time dimension to varying degrees.
-There's no need to create different models files for each of these, instead you can define overrides in your main model definition.
+There's no need to create different model files for each of these.
+Instead, you can define overrides and scenarios in your main model definition:

-`overrides` are blocks of YAML that specify configurations that expand or override parts of the base model.
+- `overrides` are blocks of YAML that specify configurations that expand or override parts of the base model.
-`scenarios` are combinations of any number of such overrides.
+- `scenarios` are combinations of any number of such overrides.

 Both are specified at the top level of the model configuration, as in this example `model.yaml` file:

 ```yaml